-The losses associated with intra-regional generators are indirectly modelled by marginal loss factors, which are used to adjust prices.
-Within the dispatch process, when dispatching generators to meet the regional demand, generator outputs are treated as lossless.
+The losses associated with intra-regional generators are indirectly modelled by marginal loss factors, which are used to adjust prices in NEMDE.
+Consequently, when dispatching generators to meet regional demand, the dispatch process treats generator outputs as lossless.

-IPRA and LYMMCo, Request for Rule Change: Scheduled Network Service Offers, 5 December 2011, p.
+19 IPRA and LYMMCo, Request for Rule Change: Scheduled Network Service Offers, 5 December 2011, p.
 4.